Pisces: Egyptian Tarot Khonsu XVIII

 Child of the Sons of the Mighty

 The title of the twenty-ninth path is the Corporeal Intelligence, so-called because it is concerned with the incarnation of all bodies according to the revolution of the Zodiac.
 The root of the word that is translated ‘corporeal’ (gosham) implies a violent rainstorm or shower—the ‘shower of the life of earth’ that comes through the seed of the Unborn Spirit or Holy Guardian Angel in the ritual called the Bornless.
 The ‘seed’ is alchemical and refers to the fluidic or formless fire from which all forms receive their essence.
 The “revolution of the Zodiac” is explained by the operation of Sol and Luna as the governance of Spirit acting upon the Zodiac through the four classical elements of nature.
 All bodies are composed of these elements.
-Each creature has a unique astrosome, the symbol of which is the natal horoscope, varying according to the time and place of birth.
+Each creature retains impressions of the cosmic environment, the symbol of which is the natal horoscope, varying according to the time and place of birth.
 The twelve signs of the Zodiac are cosmic archetypes.
 Merely knowing the sign of birth does not reveal a person’s nature.
 The sign alone symbolises a type, not an individual.

 Notes

-2. ShThM, 740, means ‘to open the eyes; to see clearly’.
+1. ShThM, 740, means ‘to open the eyes; to see clearly’.

-3. BR ShMATh, ‘pure name’, also ‘first created’, i.e., to see the whole world as new or freshly born.
+2. BR ShMATh, ‘pure name’, also ‘first created’, i.e., to see the whole world as new or freshly born.

-4. Most modern astrologers have substituted Neptune as ruler of Pisces.
+3. Most modern astrologers have substituted Neptune as ruler of Pisces.
 They similarly assign Uranus to Aquarius and Pluto to Scorpio, discarding the traditional rulerships and throwing the whole scheme into disorder.

-© Oliver St. John 2020, 2023
+© Oliver St. John 2020, 2024

 Books by Oliver St John